-You can change the background, fonts, and window theme to further modify the look and feel of your desktop.
-To begin, open Appearance by either right-clicking on your background and selecting Change Desktop Background or selecting Session Indicator - System Settings - Appearance.
+Through the Look tab you can change the background, fonts, and window theme to further modify the look and feel of your desktop.
+To begin, open Appearance by either right-clicking on your background and selecting Change Desktop Background or selecting Session Indicator • System Settings • Appearance.
+Select the Look tab.

-Theme

-The "Appearance" window will display the current selected background wallpaper and theme.
+Theme The "Appearance" window will display the current selected background wallpaper and theme.
 Themes control the appearance of your windows, buttons, scroll bars, panels, icons, and other parts of the desktop.
 The Ambiance theme is used by default, but there are other themes from which you can choose.
 Just click once on any of the listed themes to give a new theme a try.
 The theme will change your desktop appearance immediately.

-Desktop background

-Under Background, you may choose from Wallpapers, Pictures Folder, and Colors and Gradients.
+Desktop background Under Background, you may choose from Wall-papers, Pictures Folder, or Colors and Gradients.
 When Wallpapers is selected, you will see Ubuntu's default selection of backgrounds.
 To change the background simply click the picture you would like to use.
-You're not limited to this selection though.
-To use one of your own pictures, click the +... button, and navigate to the image you would like to use, double-click the image, and the change will take effect immediately.
+You're not limited to this selection.
+To use one of your own pictures, click the + button and navigate to the image you would like to use.
+Then double-click the image, and the change will take effect immediately.
 This image will then be added to your list of available backgrounds.
-If you want to choose from a larger selection of desktop backgrounds, click the "Get More Backgrounds Online" link at the bottom of the "Appearance Preferences" window.
-This link will open your web browser, and direct you to the http://art.gnome.org/backgrounds website.
+Selecting Pictures Folder opens your Pictures folder where you can choose a picture for the background.
+The Colors and Gradients button allows you to set the background to a solid or gradient color.
+Click on the Solid Color button, then the Pick a Color to choose a solid color.
+The Vertical Gradient and Horizontal Gradient buttons bring up two Pick a Color buttons.
+Just choose any two colors you like and see if you have achieved the desired result.